Contents for Online History Resources

 All the electronic databases listed in this section may be accessed by going to the library's Database Page.
-To access online resources from off campus you will need a your My Chemeketa user name and six-digit password; host provider students may obtain a login from the instructor or librarian.
+To access online resources from off campus you will need a your My Chemeketa user name and password; host provider students may obtain a login from the instructor or librarian.

 All the electronic databases listed in this section may be accessed by going to the library's Database Page.
-If you are accessing the databases from a computer not on the Chemeketa Community College network, you will need your My Chemeketa user name and six-digit password.
+If you are accessing the databases from a computer not on the Chemeketa Community College network, you will need your My Chemeketa user name and password.

 - JSTOR is a digital archive of journal articles.
 You may find it helpful to click on Advanced Search.
 Check off Article under Item Type; this will eliminate book reviews from your search results.

 - Academic OneFile [Gale]

 You may need to use some special techniques in Gale Academic OneFile:

 You may need to combine multiple search terms to find articles on your topic.
 The Gale Advanced Search screen has find a form for entering multiple terms.

 TIP: When using keywords, try truncating: theor* finds theory, theories, theoretical, etc. (* is the truncation character for Gale).

 If you find an article that meets your needs, look at its description for additional terms you can use to search.